 Customizing your column chart

-After uploading and checking your data in step 1 and 2 of the Datawrapper pipeline, you can now refine and annotate your column chart in step 3: "Visualize".
-After choosing your chart type with a click on "Column Chart", you will see three additional tabs at the top: "Refine", "Annotate" and "Design".
-We will go through them together to create the following chart:
+After uploading and checking your data in step 1: Upload data and step 2: Check and Describe of the chart editor, you can now refine and annotate your column chart in step 3: "Visualize".
+After choosing your chart type with a click on "Column Chart", you will see three additional tabs under step 3: Visualize namely "Refine", "Annotate" and "Design".

 You can also "Reset all colors" (to the right) or select all or none colors below the list of labels.

 Below the "customize color" feature, you have two more options; '' show values'' and ''space between columns''.
 Show values basically specifies whether you want the values for individual column to appear on hover or always at the top of columns.
 The space between columns specifies how thick or thin you want the columns to be.
 Here you can play around with the scroll bar a bit to see what degree of space looks best with your columns.

 If you've created a Datawrapper chart or map before, you already know this feature.
 Here we can give your chart a title, a description, add notes and a source: